Semiframes: the algebra of semitopologies and actionable coalitions: Semiframes: compatible complete semilattices

 \begin{rmrk} Lemma~\ref{lemm.not.necessarily.strongly.compatible} gives an example of a semifilter $\afilter$ that is not strongly compatible (i.e. such that $\afilter^\ast$ is not a semifilter).
 Note that in this example both the space and $\afilter$ are well-behaved.
 This raises the question of finding sufficient (though perhaps not necessary) criteria for strong compatibility.
-We conclude with one such criterion, which will be useful later: \end{rmrk}
+We conclude with Proposition~\ref{prop.x.transitive.afilter.ast} which provides one such criterion; it will be useful later in Lemma~\ref{lemm.r=wr+sc} and Theorem~\ref{thrm.r=wr+sc.st}. \end{rmrk}

 Proposition~\ref{prop.x.transitive.afilter.ast} bears a family resemblance to Theorem~\ref{thrm.max.cc.char} (if a point has a topen neighbourhood then it is regular): \begin{prop} Suppose $(\ns X,\cti,\ast)$ is a semiframe and $\afilter\subseteq\ns X$ is a semifilter.
 Then: \begin{enumerate*} \item If $\afilter$ contains a transitive element then $\afilter$ is strongly compatible. \item The converse implication need not hold: it may be that $\afilter$ is strongly compatible yet $\afilter$ contains no transitive element. \end{enumerate*} \end{prop} \begin{proof} We consider each part in turn: \begin{enumerate} \item Suppose $x\in\afilter$ is transitive.
 By Lemma~\ref{lemm.ast.semifilter.compatible} it would suffice to show that $\afilter^\ast$ is compatible (Definition~\ref{defn.point}(\ref{item.weak.clique})).
 So consider $y\ast\afilter\ast y'$.
 Then $y\ast x\ast y'$ and by transitivity $y\ast y'$.
 Thus $\afilter^\ast$ is compatible. \item It suffices to provide a counterexample.
-We take, as illustrated in Figure~\ref{fig.strong.compat.no.transitive}, \begin{itemize*} \item $\ns P=\{\minus 2,\minus 1,0,1,2\}$ and \item we let $\opens$ be generated by $\{i,i\plus 1\}$ for $\minus 2\leq i\leq 1$ (unordered pairs of adjacent numbers). \end{itemize*} Write $A=\{\minus 1,0\}$ and $B=\{0,1\}$ and let $\afilter$ be the up-closure of $\{A,B\}=\{\{\minus 1,0\},\{0,1\}\}$.
+We take, as illustrated in Figure~\ref{fig.strong.compat.no.transitive}, \begin{itemize*} \item $\ns P=\{\minus 2,\minus 1,0,1,2\}$ and \item we let $\opens$ be generated by $\{i,i\plus 1\}$ for $\minus 2\leq i\leq 1$ (unordered pairs of adjacent numbers). \end{itemize*} Write $A=\{\minus 1,0\}$ and $B=\{0,1\}$ and let $\afilter$ be the up-closure of $\{A,B\}$.
 Note that $A$ and $B$ are not transitive (i.e. not topen).
-The reader can check that $\afilter^\ast=\afilter$ (e.g. $\{1,2\}\not\in\afilter^\ast$ because $\{1,2\}\notbetween \{\minus 1,0\}\in\afilter$), but $\afilter$ contains no transitive element. \qedhere\end{enumerate} \end{proof}
+The reader can check that $\afilter^\ast=\afilter$ (e.g. $\{1,2\}\notin\afilter^\ast$ because $\{1,2\}\notbetween \{\minus 1,0\}\in\afilter$), but $\afilter$ contains no transitive element. \qedhere\end{enumerate} \end{proof}

-\subsection{Semiframe characterisation of community}
+\jamiesubsection{Semiframe characterisation of community}

 \begin{rmrk} We saw the notion of $\community(p)$ the \emph{community} of a point in Definition~\ref{defn.tn}(\ref{item.tn}).
 In this Subsection we construct an analogue to it in semiframes.
 We will give two characterisations: one in Definition~\ref{defn.abstract.community}, and another in Proposition~\ref{prop.framecommunity.universal}. \end{rmrk}